A PARADOX OF SCALE

 Approximately 19 Billion LEGO components are produced every year.
 LEGO bricks are one of those things that never break and most people pass them down from generation to generation.
 Why?
 Because they're of great quality and fun to play with!

 Every year, 200 billions of plastic bottles are used for water but only a fraction of the caps are recycled.
 Why?
 Because they are pretty much useless after the bottles have been emptied.
 What if they weren't?

 Maybe if the caps could also be used for something else fewer might end up being tossed away!

 Our proposal to get rid of plastic caps becoming garbage and polluting the environment is to design them to seamlessly work as a LEGO component after the early retirement from their bottle sealing careers.

 Thereby, the life cycle goes from 10 minutes of usage (while drinking from the bottle) or 1 year (the usual shelf life of bottled water) to years and even generations of play-time with the toy.
 (A fun fact: The LEGO bricks used in the photos are around 40 years old.
 The plastic screw caps are around 1 months old.)

 Some call this approach "upcycling".
-We call it the Superelliptic Economy!
+We coined the term: The Superelliptic Economy!